 Let’s look at what sets different Scandinavian women apart and try to compare them by country, although we’ll use a lot of sometimes unfair generalization.

 Scandinavia is a region in Northern Europe, characterized by common ethnocultural North Germanic heritage and mutually intelligible North Germanic languages.according to Wikipedia

-Yes, we know that officially Scandinavia only has the first three countries mentioned above, but we’re still letting our rebel yell take over and include the other two.
+Yes, I know that officially Scandinavia only has the first three countries mentioned above, but we’re still letting our rebel yell take over and include the other two.
 Hope you won’t mind.